bermudi/conventional-commits-unofficial/README.md

 - **spec:** a commit of the type `spec` modifies requirements, architecture, or design documents (this correlates with **MINOR** if adding capabilities, **PATCH** if clarifying).
 - **BREAKING CHANGE:** a commit that appends a `!` after the type/scope introduces a breaking API change (correlating with **MAJOR** in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any type.
 - **types other than fix: and feat:** are allowed.
 This specification recommends `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, `i18n:`, and `spec:`.
 - **footers other than BREAKING CHANGE:** may be provided and follow a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).
 The `BREAKING CHANGE:` footer is OPTIONAL.
-The `Spec-Ref:` footer is RECOMMENDED for AI-assisted workflows.
+The `Spec-Ref:` footer is OPTIONAL but recommended when implementing from formal specifications.

 Additional types are not mandated by this specification, and have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit's type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

 ---

-## What's New in 2.0.0
+## What's New in 2.0.1

+This version generalizes the specification workflow enhancements introduced in 2.0.0, making them applicable to any formal specification system rather than being OpenSpec-centric.

+- **Reduced Prescriptiveness:** The specification workflow is now presented as an optional pattern rather than a core workflow requirement.
+Teams may adopt these conventions incrementally based on their needs.
+- **Generalized Terminology:** References to specific tools like OpenSpec have been replaced with generic terms like "formal specifications," "design documents," or "change proposals."
+- **Flexible Adoption:** The `spec` type, `impl` scope, and `Spec-Ref` footer are now clearly marked as optional enhancements that can benefit teams using specification-driven development, without being mandatory for compliance.
+- **Simplified Guidance:** The workflow guidance section has been refactored to focus on general principles applicable to any specification system, removing tool-specific assumptions.

+### What Was New in 2.0.0

-This version introduces the `spec` type and the `Spec-Ref` footer to bridge the gap between AI agents and project specifications (like OpenSpec).
+Version 2.0.0 introduced the `spec` type and `Spec-Ref` footer to support specification-driven development workflows:

-- **The `spec` Type:** Formally introduces `spec` as a recommended type for changes to requirements, architecture, or design documents.
-(See Specification rule 4)
+- **The `spec` Type:** Added for changes to requirements, architecture, or design documents.
-- **The `impl` Scope:** Recommends the use of `impl` as a scope when a commit strictly fulfills a pre-defined specification.
-(See Specification rule 5)
+- **The `impl` Scope:** Recommended for implementation commits that fulfill a pre-defined specification.
-- **The `Spec-Ref` Footer:** Introduces an optional footer to provide a path-based reference to the specification or change-id that governs the commit.
-(See Specification rule 17)
+- **The `Spec-Ref` Footer:** Optional footer linking implementation commits to governing specifications.
-- **Logical Change Separation:** Clarifies that specification changes and their subsequent implementations are distinct logical changes and SHOULD be committed separately.
-(See Specification rule 18)
+- **Logical Change Separation:** Clarified that specification changes and implementations are distinct logical changes.

 ### What Was New in 1.0.1

-This release promoted the `!` subject-line indicator from a suggestion to a requirement for all breaking changes, improving visibility and compliance.
+This release promoted the `!` subject-line indicator from a suggestion to a requirement for all breaking changes.

 - **Breaking Change Mandate:** Breaking changes MUST be indicated with a `!` in the subject line.
 The `BREAKING CHANGE:` footer is optional.
 - **Subject Rules:** Imperative mood, lowercase, no trailing period.
 50-character limit strongly recommended.
 - **Body Rules:** 72-character line limit recommended.
 Hyphens (`-`) for bullet points.
-- **Language Mandate:** All parts of the commit message MUST be written in English (See Specification rule 17).
-- **Recommended Types:** The formal list of recommended commit types (build, chore, ci, docs, i18n, etc.) was codified (See Specification rule 14).
+- **Recommended Types:** Formal list of recommended commit types (build, chore, ci, docs, i18n, etc.) was codified.
-- **FAQ Updates:** The FAQ now reflects these stricter formatting and language expectations.
+- **FAQ Updates:** Reflect stricter formatting and language expectations.

 ---